JimLynchCodes/calling-npm-start-from-bash-with-args/README.md

 # calling-npm-start-from-bash-with-args

 ## A Spike To Try Things
-This is a spike project for me to basically test out the proper BASH syntax for soing this before integrating it into larger, more important projects.
-Feel free to learn from it yourself! 👍
+This is a spike project for me to basically test out the proper BASH syntax for doing this before integrating it into another project. 😁 😅

 ## Motivation For This Project